Foxman13/ALPS-VR/README.md

 * To deploy on Android:
   * Unity Pro for Android
   * Android SDK 3.2 or higher
+* To deploy to Windows Phone 8.1
+  * Unity Pro
+  * Visual Studio 2013 Update 4 or higher with the Windows SDK

 You can still use ALPS VR without a Pro license but you will only benefit from side-by-side rendering and head-tracking features.